 So what does love mean to me today?

 The different people that have come in and out of my life have been my teachers in the subject of love.
 Each person who had a piece of my heart taught me a valuable lesson and provided an opportunity for me to craft what love looks like in my world today.
 I will probably be an eternal student in the subject, but this is what love means to me:

-Love is commitment.
-Love is a verb, not a noun.
-True, authentic love can only be shared when the two people in the relationship encompass self-love first.
+True, authentic love can only be shared when the two people in the relationship encompass self-worth first.
 Love is not fleeting; it does not come and go with the feelings and emotions of the day.
 Love is not dictated by lust, rather, lust is just one of its many forms.
-And while love may not look like how it was portrayed in fairytales, it is magical.
+And while it may not look like how it was portrayed in fairytales, it is magical.
 Because for love you will make sacrifices, you will be selfless and you will say sorry even when you know you are right.
 And when you hit a roadblock where the odds seem stacked against the survival of your relationship, you will fight for it with everything you’ve got.
 Because love is worth it.
 Because the person you have chosen to commit to is worth it.